panosof13/sadssa/README.md

 ```
 ---
 <p>In order to test the lifecycle of our process we can open a cmd terminal and the then we can type the below command.</p>
-   *At a command prompt, type Nslookup, and then press ENTER.
+   * At a command prompt, type Nslookup, and then press ENTER.
-   *Type server  address, where IP address is the IP address of your external DNS server.
+   * Type server  address, where IP address is the IP address of your external DNS server.

 ```sh
 $ nslookup 83.212.113.216
 ```
-<p> The following example shows how the DNS server  resolves the IP address of the external domain without affect the DNS TXT records.</p>
+<p> The following example shows how the DNS server  resolves the IP address of the external domain without affect with informations the DNS TXT records.</p>

 ```sh
 $ Server:  dns-any-03.forthnet.gr